theawakener0/theawakener-dotfiles/README.md

 - This README covers the `nvim` folder; integrate into your dotfiles as you prefer (copy/symlink).
 - The config bootstraps `lazy.nvim` (stable) on first run.
+- Shout‑out to ThePrimeagen for Harpoon — one of the best navigation plugins out there — and check out my TraceBack plugin for time‑travel debugging and code context.